tim0g/timog.org/content/guide/overview/filipinos in japan statistics/why are there so many filipinos in japan/index.md

 This was in 2009.
 Whether the figures above are accurate or not, they have certainly changed drastically in the twelve years that have passed since then.

-There are now more almost [300,000 documented Filipinos in Japan](../filipinos-in-japan-2020-demographics/), the fourth largest group of foreigners behind China, Korea and Vietnam, and a large portion of them are permanent and long-term residents and technical trainees.
+There are now almost [300,000 documented Filipinos in Japan](../filipinos-in-japan-2020-demographics/), the fourth largest group of foreigners behind China, Korea and Vietnam, and a large portion of them are permanent and long-term residents and technical trainees.

 And Filipinos with entertainer visas have almost completely disappeared.